One After The Other: How Long Do Rebound Relationships Last?

 When the Rebound Relationship Does Not Work

-If you find that you are still hung-over a past love despite going through a rebound relationship or two, try confessing your feelings with your past love.
+If you find that you are still hung-over froma past love despite going through a rebound relationship or two, try confessing your feelings with your past love.
 For all you know, you were meant to be.
-If it still does not work out, you can try confiding your feelings with someone close to you rather than just diving into another rebound relationship.
+If it still doesn’t work out, you can try confiding your feelings with someone close to you rather than just diving into another rebound relationship.

 You may speak with a friend or a family member, or even a therapist such as those available at BetterHelp.
 Whichever way you choose, you will be venting your feelings in a healthy manner, negating the need for a rebound relationship.